zonical/zcontracts/README.md

 **DISCLAIMER:** This is a beta version!
 Documentation on existing features will be incomplete.
 Things are subject to change and there might be breaking changes!

-## TODO LIST for 1.0 release
+## ZContracts Roadmap:
-- [ ] Better weapon checking.
+- [X] Better weapon checking.
-- [ ] Weapon slot restrictions.
+- [X] Weapon slot restrictions.
-- [ ] Subtract progress from a Contract.
+- [X] Subtract progress from a Contract.
-- [ ] Safer Native API for other plugins.
+- [X] Safer Native API for other plugins.
-- [ ] Time limited Contracts.
+- [X] Time limited Contracts.
+- [ ] Daily/Weekly Contracts (special plugin?)

 ## Installation

 **Requirements:**
 - SourceMod 1.11+ (tested on 1.12.0.6967)
+- If running on TF2: [tf_econ_data by nosoop](https://github.com/nosoop/SM-TFEconData/tree/master)
 - MySQL 5.6+ database

 **Instructions:**
 1) Extract the contents of `/addons/sourcemod` to your SourceMod installation.
+2) Depending on the game, install the required plugins (e.g for TF2, install tf_econ_data).
-2) Update `databases.cfg` to include an entry for `"zcontracts"`.
+3) Update `databases.cfg` to include an entry for `"zcontracts"`.
 An example can be found [here](https://github.com/zonical/zcontracts/blob/master/addons/sourcemod/configs/databases_example.cfg).
-3) Import the [SQL structure](https://github.com/zonical/zcontracts/blob/master/database/zcontracts.sql) into your database.
+4) Import the [SQL structure](https://github.com/zonical/zcontracts/blob/master/database/zcontracts.sql) into your database.
-4) Turn on your server.
+5) Turn on your server.
 There should be console output that starts with `[ZContracts]` when SourceMod is initalised.
 It will report how many Contracts are loaded and if a connection is established with the database.
-5) Double check that all the version numbers of all ZContracts plugins are synchronized.
+6) Double check that all the version numbers of all ZContracts plugins are synchronized.
 You can check this by typing `sm plugins list` in your server console.
 If the version are not synchronized, update your ZContracts install immediately.

 ## Building
 You will need the latest release of nosoop's stocksoup if you wish to build the plugin yourself.
 This is already included as a submodule inside the repository.
 When cloning the repository, make sure you grab the submodules as well: `git clone --recurse-submodules` and update the submodule when required: `git submodule update --remote --checkout`.
 Before compiling `zcontracts_main`, make sure there is a `scripting/zcontracts` folder with the required sub-plugins inside.

+If you are building `zcontracts_tf2`, you will need the latest release of [tf_econ_data by nosoop](https://github.com/nosoop/SM-TFEconData/tree/master).
+I have included the .inc file in the repositiory.

 If you make any edits to any of the enum structs, make sure you recompile all plugins that use ZContracts.

 ## Features
 - All Contract selection handled in-game.
 No third party website or API.